ckaestne/seai/assignments/I1_case_study.md

 * Sendak, M., et al. [Real-World Integration of a Sepsis Deep Learning Technology Into Routine Clinical Care: Implementation Study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7391165/). *JMIR Medical Informatics* 8.7 (2020): e15182.
 * Sculley, D., Matthew Eric Otey, Michael Pohl, Bridget Spitznagel, John Hainsworth, and Yunkai Zhou.
 [Detecting Adversarial Advertisements in the Wild](https://research.google/pubs/pub37195.pdf).
 In *Proceedings of the 17th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, pp. 274-282.
 ACM, 2011.

 The first article focuses on a recent medical system with a deep learning component deployed at a hospital, the second on detecting malicious ads at Google about a decade ago.
-Both describe the system and efforts and challenges in deploying the system in production.
+Both describe the design of the system as well as efforts and challenges in deploying it in production.

-Read one of the papers and if necessary familiarize yourself with terminology and additional context, using other web and research publications on the topic as needed.
+Read one of the papers and if necessary, familiarize yourself with terminology and additional context, using other web and research publications on the topic as needed.

 Answer the questions below (<1 page per question).
 Wherever reasonable, provide evidence, for example by referring to specific parts of the source material.
 Your answers may contain opinions and speculations, but make sure that they are clearly recognizable as such and clearly separate opinions/speculations from facts.